SamuelSwartzberg/flashcardifying_text_temp/ling.md

 #### diglossia

-Diglossia is the situation where a speech community uses two (or more) langoids for separate purposes. vernacular variant = L variant high/formal/literary variant = H variant
+Diglossia is the situation where a speech community uses two (or more) langoids for separate purposes. vernacular variety = L variety high/formal/literary variety = H variety
-For diglossia usually a L variant and a H exist
+For diglossia usually a L variety and a H exist

-table:variant|used in|native speakers
+table:variety|used in|native speakers
 L|everyday situations|native speakers
 H|formal situations, literature|no native speakers